 Make sure you are using common language that your readers will understand-- especially if you have a clinical or medical background (and your readers do not).
 Avoid using medical or professional terminology (medicalspeak) and harsh, derogatory, demeaning or insensitive language.
 Several phrases should be avoided in an effort to change attitudes and beliefs about suicide.
 Those include:

 • Avoid using ”Committed suicide.”
-Instead, use “died by suicide,” “killed him/herself,” or “completed suicide.”
+Instead, use “died by suicide,” or “killed him/herself."